Creating a behaviour-changing app concept with WWF

-In July 2019, we ran a Lightning Decision Jam session with them to help introduce design thinking and problem solving.
-The goal was to start developing a product mindset and help build up a behaviour of being more supporter-centric.
+In July 2019, we ran a Design Sprint with them to help introduce a design thinking problem-solving approach.
+The goal was to start developing a product mindset and help build up the behaviour of being more supporter-centric.

 WWF engaged with us to create a digital activation for their Spring moment of which Earth hour is a key focus.
 It would be a joint team effort and include their UX’ers and design talent.

 A key part of this was raising awareness around the world to the very real and imminent threat that we face today, that we are destroying our planet and need to act now.